 If you or a loved one works at a construction zone, you may be able to sue or file for workers’ comp. after serious injuries.
 If you were injured, it is important to talk to an attorney as soon as you can.
 Because statutes of limitations create strict deadlines, you must have your case filed before the 3-year limitations period runs.

-For help with your case, contact Ken Kieklak, Attorney at Law.
-Ken is a workers’ compensation and personal injury lawyer in Fayetteville, Arkansas.
+For help with your case, contact Fayetteville AR personal injury lawyer Ken Kieklak, Attorney at Law.
+Ken is a Workers’ Compensation and personal injury lawyer in Fayetteville, Arkansas.
 Depending on the facts of your case, you may be required to file a workers’ comp. claim before you can file with a court.
 However, an attorney can help guide you through the process and handle much of the work on your behalf.
-For a free consultation, contact our law offices today at (479) 439-1843.
+For a free consultation, contact our law offices today at (479) 316-0438.